hyphenhq/Software-Engineering-Assignment-1/README.md

 ## Example UML diagram

 You can use similar diagrams to describe **all communications** between the billing system components:
+> Open the below using stackedit.io so that you'll be able to see the actual diagram

 ```mermaid
 sequenceDiagram